The BOSS bispectrum analysis at one loop from the Effective Field Theory of Large-Scale Structure: Pipeline validation

 \subsection{Tests of additional modeling effects}

 Our implementation of the IR-resummation and of the window function is approximate, without a control parameter.
 We therefore check the accuracy of the two implementations in the following way.

 For the window function, the correctness of our approximation has been checked in~\cite{Pardede:2022udo} for the monopole.
 In fact, as shown in the second line of tab.~\ref{tab:sys}, the difference between the bispectrum computed with our approximation, and the one where we apply no window is within $1/4$ of the error bars {obtained on all cosmological parameters from the fit to BOSS data}.
 For the quadrupole, the third line of tab.~\ref{tab:sys} shows that the difference with applying no window is about 0.5$\sigma$ on {the posterior of} $\Omega_m$ (while negligible for the other {cosmological parameters}).
 While this might seem too large an effect to tolerate, one should keep in mind the following.
 Roughly speaking, the correct window function should consist of applying $3/2$ factors of $W$ to the bispectrum ({\it i.e.} one for each field).
 Applying no window therefore is a radical negligence of all these factors, much worse than the approximation we do (which applies two factors of $W$).
-We therefore believe that a more reliable estimate of the error associated to our implementation of the window function for the quadrupole is obtained by dividing the effect in tab.~\ref{tab:sys} by a factor of 4. {Even if our estimate were to be wrong by a factor 2, } This {would} make the effect {safely} negligible.
+We therefore believe that a more reliable estimate of the error associated to our implementation of the window function for the quadrupole is obtained by dividing the effect in tab.~\ref{tab:sys} by a factor of 4. {Even if our estimate were to be wrong by a factor 2, } this {would} make the effect {safely} negligible. {It would be interesting to compare our approach to an analysis using another estimator based on tri-polar spherical harmonics (described in \cite{Sugiyama:2018yzo} and tested on Patchy mocks in \cite{Sugiyama:2020uil}) for which the window functions can be estimated on an equal footing, making its application more straightforward. }

 Let us now discuss the goodness of our approximate implementation of the IR-resummation of the bispectrum.
 It should be emphasized that the wiggle/no-wiggle procedure is affected by several uncontrolled approximations ({\it i.e.} not controlled by a small parameter, but numerically accidentally small)~\cite{Lewandowski:2018ywf}.
 On top of those, our formulas neglect the angle dependence of the IR-resummation, and, perhaps even more quantitatively importantly, do not damp the oscillations in the power spectra whose momenta are integrated in the loop integrals, as for example proposed in~\cite{Ivanov:2018gjr}.
 We checked that applying the damping for those power spectra leads to a negligible ($\lesssim 0.25$) change in the $\chi^2$ when keeping all the parameters of the model fixed. {We therefore conclude that neglecting the IR-resummation on the `wiggly' parts from inside the loop integrals is accurate enough for BOSS data.
 We leave to future work more careful inspection of the remaining approximations in our IR-resummation scheme. }